 Then, BAM!
-A simple, yet creative question hits, derailing your thought process.
+A simple, yet creative question hits, derailing your line of thought.

-With many companies transitioning their interview process to a more modern and creative process, it’s important to be prepared for the six questions below.
+With many companies transitioning their interview process to make it more modern and creative, it’s important to be prepared for the six questions below.

 01. How many cheeseburgers were consumed in the US last year?

 What's behind the question?
 They're looking to test your thought process.

 This question shows your reasoning skills, and gives employers insight into how you think and walk through complex requests.
 Many employers will be focusing on the ability of creative-minded individuals to problem-solve and rationalise.

 There's no right answer, but be ready to think on your feet and provide an educated and well-thought-out guess.

 02. Who was your favourite childhood superhero?

 What's behind the question?
 They're looking to test your personality and values.